How does this medication work? What will it do for me?

 - signs of reduced red blood cells (e.g., fatigue, general feeling of being unwell, weakness, dizziness, fainting, pale skin, pale stool)

-- swelling or tingling in your hands or feet
+- swelling in your hands, feet, arms, or legs

 - symptoms of high blood sugar (e.g., frequent urination, increased thirst, excessive eating, unexplained weight loss, poor wound healing, infections, fruity breath odour)